biopragmatics/oquat/docs/invalids/prefix/tto.md

 ## `vto`: Vertebrate Taxonomy Ontology

-Identifiers for this prefix are given incorrectly correctly in `vto`.
+Identifiers for this prefix are given incorrectly in `vto`.
+See the [GitHub repository](https://github.com/phenoscape/vertebrate-taxonomy-ontology).

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                                             |
 |-----------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|